microsoft/Kusto-Query-Language/doc/not-has-operator.md

 ---
-title: The case-insensitive !has string operators - Azure Data Explorer
+title:  The case-insensitive !has string operators
 description: Learn how to use the !has string operator to filter records for data that doesn't have a matching case-insensitive string. ms.reviewer: alexans ms.topic: reference